pantheon-systems/documentation/source/content/relaunch.md

   </Alert>

-- Lower the TTL of existing DNS records to minimize impact of upcoming DNS changes
+- Lower the TTL of existing DNS records to minimize the impact of upcoming DNS changes

   <Accordion title="Learn More" id="ttl" icon="info-sign">